smnravci/Dr-Reversi/README.md

 # Dr-Reversi
-Game project written with `C` programming language and using `Allegro 5` library.
+Game project written with `C` programming language and by using `Allegro 5` library.
 ## Contact
 <sm.ayd02@gmail.com>